-An outboard engine should be connected to each battery select switch.
-Either engine may be started with either battery by selecting position #1 or position #2 on the select switches.
-In normal use, select position #1 on the starboard switch and position #2 on the port switch so that both batteries will charge simultaneously with the engines running.
+On twin engine boats with two select switches, a switch should be connected to each engine.
+Either battery may start either engine by selecting position "1" or position "2" on the switches.
+In normal use, select position "1" on one switch and position "2" on the other so that both batteries will be charged simultaneously.
+The DC accessories on the boat will always be controlled by the starboard switch.
+See "Battery Wiring with Select Switches - Twin" on page 8-18 for a diagram.

-Never turn the battery select switch to the "OFF" position with the engine running as this could damage the charging system.
+Never turn the battery select switch to the "OFF" position with the engine running or the charging system could be damaged.